wikimedia/mediawiki/docs/Configuration.md

 @since 1.30

 # Actions {#Actions}
-Array of allowed values for the "title=foo&action=<action>" parameter.
+Map of allowed values for the "title=foo&action=<action>" parameter. to the corrspeonding handler code.
 See ActionFactory for the syntax.
 Core defaults are in ActionFactory::CORE_ACTIONS, anything here overrides that.

 # DefaultRobotPolicy {#DefaultRobotPolicy}